CDM, CFPP Informational Guide

 By earning the CDM, CFPP credential, you will join the top levels of nutrition and foodservice managers in the field.
 It can advance your career and open many new opportunities for employment!
 In addition, credential holders who are ANFP members have an added benefit of CE opportunities at reduced rates among many other benefits.

 Working conditions may include varied hours, long days, and juggling multiple demands.
-Certified Dietary Managers work with both people and paperwork.
-They tend to be energetic, results-oriented problemsolvers who thrive on challenge and enjoy teamwork.
+CDM, CFPPs work with both people and paperwork.
+They tend to be energetic, results-oriented problem solvers who thrive on challenge and enjoy teamwork.
 Employment in food service is not dependent on economic conditions, and is growing steadily.
-The fastest-growing segment of the market is senior living, an area where the skills of Certified Dietary Managers are just what the doctor ordered!
+The fastest-growing segment of the market is senior living, an area where the skills of CDM, CFPPs are just what the doctor ordered!

 How to Become a CDM, CFPP

-A Certified Dietary Manager, Certified Food Protection Professional (CDM, CFPP) has the education, training, and experience to competently perform the responsibilities of a dietary manager and has proven this by passing a nationally-recognized credentialing exam and fulfilling the requirements needed to maintain certified status.
+A CDM, CFPP has the education and work experience to competently perform the responsibilities of a dietary manager and has proven this by passing the nationally-recognized CDM Credentialing Exam and fulfilling the requirements needed to maintain certified status.
 The CDM, CFPP also demonstrates specific competency in the area of food protection and sanitation.

 Some managers ask: If I’ve completed a dietary manager training program, am I already a CDM, CFPP?
 The answer is no. Keep going!
 To earn the credential, you need to follow three steps:

-1. Qualify to take the CDM, CFPP Certification Exam.
+1. Qualify to take the CDM Credentialing Exam.

-There are five ways to qualify!
+There are many different pathways to qualify!
 You may start by completing an ANFP-approved dietary manager training program.
 Or, you may already have a two-year or four-year degree in foodservice management, nutrition, or culinary arts.
 You may qualify through a combination of education and work experience, including completion of a culinary certificate or military foodservice program supplemented with relevant work experience.
 Or, you may qualify under other pathways that require a military foodservice manager program.
 Details about how to qualify are available at www.CBDMonline.org/eligibility.

-3. Pass the exam and complete your certification process.
+3. Pass the exam and complete the certification process.

 To become certified, you must achieve a passing score on the exam and activate your certification within one year of passing the exam.
-(Certification will be automatic if you are already a current member of ANFP.
+(Certification will be automatically activated if you are already a current member of ANFP.
 However, membership in ANFP is not required.)
-If you are not a member of ANFP when you pass the exam, you will be sent an e-mail with information on how to activate the certification as well as how to join ANFP and enjoy the many member benefits the association offers to you as a professional.
+If you are not a member of ANFP when you pass the exam, you will be sent an e-mail with information on how to activate the certification as well as how to join ANFP and enjoy the many member benefits that ANFP offers to you as a professional.

 If you are already working in foodservice management you may wonder: Why earn the credential?
 The fact is: Those with the nationally-recognized CDM, CFPP credential are in demand due to regulatory requirements, both federal and state.
 And...the credential translates into earning power!
 According to the ANFP Salary and Benefits Survey results, CDM, CFPPs earn more money than nutrition and foodservice professionals who are not certified.

 ANFP-approved training programs are available in most states.
 You may find one at your local college, with nearly 100 colleges and universities to choose from nationwide.
-Training is also available through correspondence or online.
+Training is also available through correspondence or online programs.

 To explore training opportunities that may work for you, please visit the complete directory.